yenpin764/EGL301_Assignment1/README.md

 # Hospital Management System

-This hospital management system is created to help facilitate the patients who are warded to each hospital Created By: Yen Pin (212903G)
+This hospital management system is created to help facilitate the patients who are warded to each hospital - Developed By: Yen Pin (212903G)

 ## Table of Contents
+- Introduction
-- 1. Installation
+- Installation
-- 2. Examples
+- Examples
-- 3. Possible Error Messages
+- Possible Error Messages

-## 1. Installation
+## 1. Introduction

 It is relevatively easy to use this node module, as it uses a **menu driven approach**.

+The following the hierarchy
+- Main Menu
+    - Hospitals
+        - List of Hospitals
+            - List Wards
+                - View if the ward is full/occupied
+            - Add Ward
+            - Delete Ward
+            - Update Ward
+    - Patients
+        - List Patients
+            - Allow patient to be warded
+            - Unward patient
+        - Add Patient
+        - Delete patient
+        - Update Patient
+    - Exit applications

+## 2. Installation

 This system requires an api key to authenticate before using, **any authorized access or direct access to the system's function will be blocked by the middleware.**